carbon-language/carbon-lang/docs/project/going_public.md

 ### Demonstration of potential

-Carbon should only go public once it can be proven that it can deliver on its goals.
+Carbon should only go public if it's showing promise towards delivering on its goals.
 That means that we need to have a set of demonstrations of Carbon's potential.